samanthadoherty/sdoherty_monster_castle/GameDesignDoc.md

 ###Objects
 **The following is a list of all objects in the game:**

   1. User [not counted as one of the five objects]: can be moved using left and right buttons.
-Will be represented by the following image (which will be shrinked to fit game board scale):
+Will be represented by the following image:

   ![alt text](images/warrior1.png "Player Icon")
   2. Monster [Object 1 of 5]: When this monster appears, it will start to randomly **move** back and forth.
 If the user runs into the monster, the user